nf-core/sarek/docs/output.md

 ## Variant Calling

 All the results regarding Variant Calling are collected in this directory.
-If some results from a variant caller do not appear here, please check out the [`--tools` section in the usage documentation](usage.md#--tools) documentation.
+If some results from a variant caller do not appear here, please check out the [`--tools`](usage.md#--tools) section in the usage documentation.

 `Recalibrated BAM` files can used as an input to start the Variant Calling.